-I remember having a conversation with someone who told me all about how the font size seemed to have decreased with the latest software update on one of their devices.
+I remember having a conversation with someone who had decreasing eyesight.
+They told me all about how the font size seemed to have decreased with the latest software update on their device.
 Upon further investigation, the alleged software update happened at the same time they began having trouble reading fine print in general!
 Luckily, it is very easy to enable accessibility settings on different devices to make them easy to read.
-Read my post on making Android phones accessible here, iPad and iPhone accessible here, and Windows 10 computers accessible here.

 Some activities may require adaptations, but inclusion is possible

 It may seem like including someone with blindness or low vision in an activity is difficult.
 The truth is that most activities just require a few adaptations or accommodations.